-- Learn about arbitration and the practice of law
+- Learn about arbitration and the practice of law; Inuktitut

 - Learn about mediation and the practice of law; Inuktitut

-- Learn about workplace investigation and the practice of law
+- Learn about workplace investigation and the practice of law; Inuktitut

-- Learn about civility towards the Law Society staff, social media and professional responsability; Inuktitut
+- Learn about civility towards the Law Society staff, social media and professional responsibility; Inuktitut

 The Legal Profession Act, RSNWT (Nu) 1988, c L-2 (the “Act”) states in s.
 68 that no person shall engage in the practice of law unless he or she is an active member of the Law Society.